Ghada Karmi: Early life and education

 Karmi was born in Jerusalem to a Muslim family.
 Her father, Hasan Sa'id Karmi was Palestinian while her mother was Syrian; she was the youngest child with an older brother and sister.
 In her 2002 autobiography, In Search of Fatima: A Palestinian Story, she describes growing up in the Jerusalem neighbourhood of Katamon, with its mixture of Palestinian Christians and Muslims.
 Among the family friends and neighbors was poet Khalil al-Sakakini and his family.
-Her family fled Jerusalem for Damascus in April 1948; their villa was taken by Israel.
+Her family fled Jerusalem for Damascus, Syria, in April 1948 after Israel stole her villa.
 The family eventually settled in Golders Green, in London, where her father worked for the BBC Arabic Service as a translator and broadcaster.

 Karmi studied medicine at the University of Bristol, graduating in 1964.
 Initially, she practised as a physician, specialising in the health and social conditions of ethnic minorities, migrants and asylum seekers.

 Academic career, activism and writings

 Karmi was formerly married to someone she described in 2002 as a "quintessentially English boy" from a farming family near Bath.
-The Six-Day War (Arab–Israeli war of 1967) led to the end of her marriage as her husband and their friends were all on the side of Israel.
-She became a supporter of the Palestine Liberation Organization and gained a "burning sense of injustice" around the events of her childhood, as she told Donald Macintyre of The Independent in 2005.
+The Six-Day War (Arab–Israeli war of 1967) led to the end of her marriage, as her husband and their friends were all on the side of Israel.
+She became a supporter of the Palestine Liberation Organization, telling Donald Macintyre of The Independent in 2005 that she gained a "burning sense of injustice" around the events of her childhood.
 Since 1972, she has been politically active for the Palestinian cause and gained a doctorate in the history of Arabic medicine from the University of London.

 Karmi is an associate fellow at the Royal Institute of International Affairs in London, and a visiting professor at London Metropolitan University.
 She is also vice-chair of the Council for Arab-British Understanding (CAABU).

-She delivered the Edward Said Memorial lecture at the University of Adelaide, Australia in 2007.
+She delivered the Edward Said Memorial lecture at the University of Adelaide in 2007.

 In her memoir, Return, Karmi describes a visit to her former home in Jerusalem following an invitation from Steven Erlanger, then the Jerusalem bureau chief of The New York Times, who realised his apartment was built onto the Karmi family's house described in her book In Search of Fatima.
 The experience was painful for her and she wrote in Return: "All I could think of were the many alien people who had lived in these rooms after us, and how each one erased more and more of our presence there."